ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 This page will walk you through the installation of everything you need for a comfortable development environment to write projects in OCaml code.
 Of course, this includes [installing the compiler](#installing-ocaml) itself, but it also installs a build system, a package manager, an LSP server to support your editor, and a few other tools that we describe [later](#setting-up-development-tools), setting up [editor support](#configuring-your-editor), and bootstrapping a [new project](#starting-a-new-project).

-We provide installation instructions for Linux, *BSD, and macOS for all OCaml versions.
+We provide installation instructions for Linux, macOS, and *BSD for all OCaml versions.
 For Windows, we provide instructions on this page for installing OCaml 4.14.0 via the [Diskuv OCaml](https://github.com/diskuv/dkml-installer-ocaml#readme) Installer.
 Note that, if you use Windows Subsystem for Linux (WSL), the Unix instructions can be used on Windows.

 If you are setting up OCaml on Windows and are unsure which installation method to use, you might be interested in reading [OCaml on Windows](/docs/ocaml-on-windows) first.